-Many such problems are hard

-- "NP hard" \rightarrow no polynomial algorithm is known - Two solutions: - Exact: require exponential time in the worst case - Inexact: polynomial, but may not find the best solutions - Both types of solutions have been studied in artificial intelligence, algorithms, and operations research
+- Many such problems are hard - "NP hard" → no polynomial algorithm is known - Two solutions: - Exact: require exponential time in the worst case - Inexact: polynomial, but may not find the best solutions - Both types of solutions have been studied in artificial intelligence, algorithms, and operations research

-Distinguishing feature of AI approaches: they aim to be "intelligent" by solving a problem (semi-)automatically

-Idea: solve a problem in two stages:

-- 1. Describe the problem in a computer language. - 2.
-Run a general algorithm (a "solver" or an "inference engine") on this description to solve the problem. - i.e., one does not write an algorithm.
+- Distinguishing feature of AI approaches: they aim to be "intelligent" and generic by solving problems (semi-)automatically - Idea: solve a problem in two stages: - 1.
+Describe the problem in a concise way in a computer language. - 2.
+Run a general algorithm (a "solver" or an "inference engine") on this description to solve the problem. - i.e., the programmer does not write an imperative algorithm.